 The final project of this course will be negotiated between the individual and the instructor.
-It may be a formal paper, presentation (video or in person), third game or written exam.
+It may be a formal paper, presentation (video or in person), or third game.
 This form will be determined by the midterm.
 LO7.

 Grading Policy